-Located in historic Knights Ferry, the information center describes the rich history of the Stanislaus River and surrounding area.
+Located in historic Knights Ferry, the Visitor Center describes the rich history of the Stanislaus River and surrounding area.
 Display topics include salmon life cycles, Native American culture, the nearby covered bridge and a century-old flour mill.
 A short video introduction to the parks is available for viewing.
 Special programs may be set up by calling the project office.

 Three campgrounds offer a unique camping experience.
-Group camping sites are accessible by boat, foot, or bicycle only.
+Group camping sites are accessible by boat or foot.
 Individual sites are for boat-in only.
 Campgrounds at Horseshoe Road, Valley Oak and McHenry Avenue Recreation Areas provide picnic tables, restrooms, garbage cans and fire pits.
 Drinking water is available only at the McHenry Avenue Recreation Area.
 Camping is by permit only, and must be reserved in advance.